- We advise you to reconsider your need to travel to Iran due to ongoing regional tensions.

 Entry and exit

 Australians require a visa to enter Iran.
-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Iran for the most up-to-date information.

 If you have any evidence of travel to Israel, including an Israeli exit or entry stamp in your passport, you will be refused entry to Iran.